shilpirana922/steelEye-assignment/Python-Engineer-Assessment.md

 * Issr

 5) Store the csv from step 4) in an AWS S3 bucket
-6) The above function should be run as an AWS Lambda
+6) The above function should be run as an AWS Lambda (Optional)

 **Assessment criteria:**